ktekinay/Kaju/README.md

 - Final versions can use the non-release number as a build number.
 - Fixed translations that were marked as "default".

+1.3.1 (Jan.
+13, 2015)

+- Fixed bug that prevented MinimumRequiredVersion from working.